good question! thanks for asking. i’ll babble a bit & try to make sense.

-first, a little intro: i’m kat himmel – a designer, illustrator & UI specialist with a deep-seated passion for sustainable solutions.
-I <3 quick-loading websites that retain personality & showcase a commitment to the planet.
+quick intro to start: i’m a designer & illustrator with a deep-seated passion for sustainable solutions.
+I <3 quick-loading websites that exude big personality & showcase a commitment to the planet.

-there are no easy answers. so, as succinctly as possible: when it comes to resources, sustainability rests on consuming as few as possible.
+but how can websites be more sustainable? well, as succinctly as possible: when it comes to resources, sustainability relies on consuming as few as possible.

 you might very well suggest that there’s no way to design without consuming unnecessary energy & materials. this is true enough…but design is intrinsic to life on this planet. it’s embedded in our DNA.